 Missing/Stolen Equipment – The campus/department is responsible for documenting and contacting your principal and our district police when an item is stolen, damaged or vandalized.
 A police report must be completed for all items reported stolen from school property.
 You will need to keep a copy of the police report for your records.
 Make sure that your principal and the Director of Fine Arts is informed.
 If, after one calendar year, the equipment does not return to the building it will then be deleted from all inventories and will be considered a loss.
 The Director of Fine Arts along with the Business Office will determine if an insurance claim can be filed through the school district.
 Replacement of a lost item is the responsibility of the campus/department to replace.

-Annual Physical Inventory/Survey of existing equipment – Every 3 to 5 years Mr. Peach will conduct an Annual Physical Inventory with all fine arts departments.
+Annual Physical Inventory/Survey of existing equipment – Every 3 to 5 years Mr. Levin will conduct an Annual Physical Inventory with all fine arts departments.
 We will undergo a physical inventory of all equipment listed on your databases (CHARMS or excel) and inspect the storage rooms and such of any equipment owned by the school district.
 The Facilitators/Director of Fine Arts will conduct this inventory/survey.
 A date and time will be scheduled for this inventory by the Fine Arts office.